RebollidoRiosLab/LynFull_AllostericNetwork/README.md

 # LynFull_AllostericNetwork

-This repository contains data and models supporting the manuscript:
+This repository contains data and models supporting the paper:

 **"Allosteric Coupling in Full-Length Lyn Kinase Revealed by Molecular Dynamics and Network Analysis"**
 Submitted to the Special Issue *Computational Approaches in Drug Design: Novel Methodologies and Applications*, International Journal of Molecular Sciences (IJMS).